www.LinuxHowtos.org

 -

 This command will check the registry to see if any (or, specific) installed packages are currently outdated.
+By default, only the direct dependencies of the root project and direct dependencies of your configured workspaces are shown.
+Use -all to find all outdated met-dependencies as well.
 In the output:-

 - *

 - wanted is the maximum version of the package that satisfies the semver range specified in package.json.
-If there's no available semver range (i.e. you're running npm outdated --global, or the package isn't included in package.json), then wanted shows the currently-installed version.
+If there's no available semver range (i.e. you're running npm outdated-global, or the package isn't included in package.json), then wanted shows the currentl-installed version.

 - *

 - latest is the version of the package tagged as latest in the registry.
-Running npm publish with no special configuration will publish the package with a dist-tag of latest.
-This may or may not be the maximum version of the package, or the most-recently published version of the package, depending on how the package's developer manages the latest npm help dist-tag.
+Running npm publish with no special configuration will publish the package with a dis-tag of latest.
+This may or may not be the maximum version of the package, or the mos-recently published version of the package, depending on how the package's developer manages the latest npm help dis-tag.

 - *